PrincessRTFM/TinyCommands/README.md

 - `-l`: you are using a fashion accessory
 - `-r`: you have a weapon drawn (even as a crafter/gatherer)
 - `-a`: you are in an alliance

+:alert: All conditional commands support the following flags.

+- `-?`: verbose mode - display in your local chatlog any text (including commands) that are sent to the server
+- `-!`: dry run - the same as verbose mode, except nothing is _actually_ sent to the server
+- `-$`: abort the currently running macro (by using the `/macrocancel` command)

 #### `/ifjob`